begolu2/rktik-thesis/02_conceptual.md

 Notifications catch the user’s attention in order to present information which is personally relevant.
 They are displayed in a drop down menu in the top left corner of every page and some of them are also sent as email notifications  [^optout].

 [^optout]: A user may opt out of receiving emails about notifications of a specific type.
-See section [User Accounts].
+See Section [User Accounts].

 ![Notification menu showing one unread notification about a received private message](img/notifications.png)